gesteves/trebekbot/README.md

 You can also say:

 * "@trebekbot my score" to see your current score
-* "@trebekbot leaderboard" to see the top scores
+* "@trebekbot leaderboard" or "@trebekbot scoreboard" to see the top scores
 * "@trebekbot help" to see a list of commands